 When I was getting ready to plant my spring garden this year, I was a little hesitant to plant according to the frost date.
 In February, I had seen a local farmer post on Facebook something that sounded to me like pioneer weather wisdom:

 February thunder brings a May frost.

-I saw another saying come true this year as well and this time it was from farmers who had to wait until after the frost and then had a second delay in planting due to rain.
-When most finally got around to planting, they noticed that at the same time there was a lot of white stuff floating around in the air.
+I saw another saying come true this year as well, and this time, it was from farmers who had to wait until after the frost and then had a second delay in planting due to rain.
+When most finally got around to planting, they noticed that at the same time, there was a lot of white stuff floating around in the air.

 When cottonwood starts to fly, it’s time to plant corn.

 I began noticing other signs in nature, such as that June Bugs were only seen from our porch when it was a warm night.
 It had to be even warmer for the frogs to show up.
 I wondered if it might not be a good idea to wait for them to show up at least three nights in a row before trusting my plants to stay outside all night.

-Hmmmm….maybe these farmers and the pioneers before them were on to something.
+Hmmm….maybe these farmers and the pioneers before them were on to something.

 - A Millennium Primer: Timeless Truths and Delightful Diversions